SantiagoLopezDavid/8-Week-SQL-Challenge/Case Study #1: Danny's Diner/Readme.md

 ORDER BY customer_id
 ```
 **Asumptions**
-- In order to answer this questions.
-We must understand the point system set by the restaurant and the changes made in this question.
+- In order to answer this question, we must understand the point system set by the restaurant and the changes made for this question.
-- Taking into account the `join_date`, customers will have double points for their any of their purchases for 7 days or a week after this day.
+- Taking into account the `join_date`, customers will have double points for any of their purchases for 7 days / 1 week after this day.
 - Points will be given in the standard way before the `join_date` and after `join_date + 7`.
 - The restaurant is only interested in the `total_points` for the customers before the end of **January**('2021-01-20').